 - Your doctor will write you a prescription for pain medication and an anti-inflammatory (Motrin) when you go home.
 After surgery, discomfort and mild to moderate pain are common.
 Take your pain medication before the pain becomes severe.
 This will give you better pain control.
 It is also helpful to alternate your pain medication with an anti-inflammatory.
 If you find that you are having a lot of discomfort as your activity increases, try taking your pain medication one-half hour before that activity.
 If your pain is not relieved by medication, please call your physician.
 Pain medication may cause constipation.
 To prevent constipation, when you are taking pain medication drink more fluids, eat more high fiber foods and take a stool softener such as Colace (docusate) and a laxative such as Senokot (sennosides) or milk of magnesia daily.

 - Take all of the medications you were on before the operation, unless any of those medications have been changed or stopped.
 If you have any questions about what medicine to take or not to take, please call your surgeon.
 Your primary care physician is another resource to help answer such questions.

 Your bowel takes time to recover from surgery.
 By the time you are discharged, you should be passing "gas" or flatus.
 This should continue once you are home.
 Your first bowel movement should occur 4-5 days after surgery.
 You may experience "gas" pain.
 Drinking hot liquids and walking will help relieve discomfort.
-You should use a stool softener such as Colace and a mild laxative such as Milk of Magnesia or Senekot, which you can purchase at the drugstore.
+You should use a stool softener such as Colace (docusate) and a mild laxative such as Senekot (sennosides) or Milk of Magnesia, which you can purchase at the drugstore.
 You should continue the Colace and laxative until you have stopped taking the pain medication or your stools become unusually loose.

 - You may have a vaginal discharge for up to eight weeks.
 (At first this may be bloody, but with time should gradually get lighter and thinner.)